 Domestically, Venezuela committed to: continue to cooperate with relevant UN and OHCHR field presences to build national capacity; implement the right to development through national ‘social missions;’ promote dissemination of the new ‘Organic Law against racial discrimination;’ promote the implementation of the UN Declaration on the Rights of Indigenous Peoples; strengthen the right of people ‘to individual and collective property;’ promote the widespread use of the Braille system; design a system of national human rights indicators in collaboration with OHCHR; continue to develop national human rights education programmes; improve prison conditions; ratify the CRPD and its optional protocol; undertake police reform; promote ‘social responsibility’ in the media; and continue to strengthen civil participation.

 An analysis of steps taken by Venezuela in fulfilment of its international level pledges shows that it ratified the CRPD on 24 September 2013.
 Venezuela has ratified nearly all of the core conventions.
 One of its periodic reports is currently overdue (CRPD – 2 months).
-Regarding Special Procedures cooperation, Venezuela is yet to complete any mission, despite receiving 10 visit requests.
-It has though responded to 73% of communications received.
+Regarding Special Procedures cooperation, Venezuela has only completed 1 visit out of the 14 requests it received.
+It has though responded to 52% of communications received.